 Ease of use: To support a specific charity or cause, donors simply contact the sponsoring organization with the amount of the grant, the charity to which the gift should be made, and when the transfer should occur.
 This may be done online or by telephone, depending on the organization.

-Comparing donor-advised fund optionsIf you’ve decided that a donor-advised fund is for you, you have some decisions to make when it comes to choosing a sponsoring organization.
-Here are some questions you should ask:
+Comparing donor-advised fund optionsIf you’ve decided that a donor-advised fund is for you, consider these questions when choosing a sponsoring organization:

 - What’s the minimum initial investment and for additional contributions?